The Spirit of Hollybush

 In the hurried confusion of the times, attention was still paid to every detail, including the simultaneous arrival of dignitaries.
 “I heard the secret service say, “Slow Up [Kosygin’s] limo.
 Johnson’s not here yet,’” Wackar said.

 Dr. Stanton Langworthy, former dean of the college and academic vice president, remembers the Summit came as a complete surprise.
 “All incoming calls were handled through the kitchen at Hollybush.
 The townspeople were very excited.
 Joe’s Sub Shop brought in over 2,000 sandwiches to feed the dignitaries and their staff.
-Hollybush wasn’t air conditioned and needed drapes.
+Hollybush wasn’t air-conditioned and needed drapes.
 Everything had to be done on a moment’s notice.”

-One of the biggest worries was making Hollybush comfortable for the world leaders in the beginning of a warm South Jersey summer.
+One of the biggest worries was making Hollybush comfortable for the world leaders at the beginning of a warm South Jersey summer.
 Don Bagin, former head of College Relations remembers, “We didn’t have much lead time [to install 12 air conditioners] but it’s amazing how powerful it is to say ‘The President of the United States is coming.’”
 Chris Seibert, an installation expert with Community Oil, received a special commendation from President Johnson for getting the air conditioning hooked up in the dead of night.

 “The townspeople were mowing their lawns by floodlight to make sure that everything was presentable,” Langworthy remembers.
 Kosygin’s entourage left the turnpike to take Route 322 into town along the farmland.
 “He saw Glassboro as a rural community like his own in Russia.”